jnsgruk/jnsgr.uk/site/content/cv.md

 #### VP Engineering <span style="color:#999; margin-left: 10px; font-weight: 400;">May 21 - Present</span>

+In January 2025, I was appointed the VP Engineering for [Ubuntu] at [Canonical], assuming leadership of the Ubuntu Desktop, Server and Foundations teams.
+I wrote about this appointment and my thoughts on it in [Engineering Ubuntu For The Next 20 Years].

-As VP Engineering (Enterprise Solutions), I lead the development of [Juju] and the ecosystem of [charms] that deliver an enterprise-grade data platform, observability platform, machine learning operations platform and more.
+Prior to that, I was VP Engineering for Charm Engineering, leading the development of [Juju] and the ecosystem of [charms] that deliver an enterprise-grade data platform, observability platform, machine learning operations platform and more.
 I also lead the Starcraft team, responsible for the delivery of Canonical's "craft" tooling (snapcraft, charmcraft, rockcraft, etc.).

-My technical reach extends beyond my own projects as a trusted advisor to those my junior and senior.
-I'm frequently involved in engineering decisions behind Ubuntu, LXD, MAAS, Multipass and Canonical Kubernetes.
+My reach extends beyond my own projects as a trusted advisor to those my junior and senior.
+I'm frequently involved in engineering decisions behind snapd, LXD, MAAS, Multipass and Canonical Kubernetes.
+I'm also frequntly sought out as a mentor or coach for ICs and managers alike.

 My day-to-day focus is on the development of the directors, managers and senior ICs in my organisation that enables them to move confidently and autonomously.
-I have grown the organisation from around 25 to almost 100 in a little over two years, while maintaining high engagement across the board.
+I grew Charm Engineering from around 25 to over 100 in three years, maintaining high engagement across the board.

 Outside of my product engineering responsibilities, I authored and rolled out a new employee levelling framework and promotion process company wide throughout 2023.

 I conceived and authored the Canonical Leadership Academy - a six-month course comprising a handbook, weekly Google Meet seminars and a workbook aimed at developing leaders across the company to drive their teams more effectively and sustainably.
-The first cohort began in Nov 2023.
+The first cohort began in Nov 2023, and repeats every six months.

 #### Product Lead <span style="color:#999; margin-left: 10px; font-weight: 400;">Mar 21 - May 21</span>